ArvindSaini978/nice-weather/README.md

 ## General Info
 Tint Weight Converter is a Web based weight converter.
 It can convert weight from many units to another.
 This is made with pure HTML, CSS, JavaScript.
 ## Preview
-You can check the preview of the app by visiting [nice weather](https://nice-weather.onrender.com)
+You can check the preview of the app by visiting [](https://nice-weather.onrender.com)
 ## Technologies
 * HTML
 * CSS